danielmiessler/fabric/patterns/extract_insights/system.md

 - Extract 10 of the most surprising and novel insights from the input.
 - Output them as 8 word bullets in order of surprise, novelty, and importance.
+- Write them in the simple, approachable style of Paul Graham.

 # OUTPUT INSTRUCTIONS